Nitrokey/nethsm/docs/system-design.md

 ### System Software Update

+**Note** The software update, as described in this section, is not yet implemented.

 The _System Software_ is a binary image, signed and distributed by Nitrokey.
 The versioning schema is *major*.*minor*.
 In each *major* release series, upgrades and downgrades within the same *major* release are allowed ("eligible" below).
 The data layout will not change within a *major* release series, but may change between release *major*.x and *major*+1.y.
 Downgrades to an older *major* release are not allowed.

 Updates must be applied manually by the user; "OTA" updates are not in scope.